grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 This feature prevents users from setting the dashboard refresh interval to a lower value than a given interval value.
 The default interval value is 5 seconds.
 The interval string is a possibly signed sequence of decimal numbers, followed by a unit suffix (ms, s, m, h, d), e.g. `30s` or `1m`.

-As of Grafana v7.3, this also limits the refresh interval options in Explore.
+This also limits the refresh interval options in Explore.

 ### default_home_dashboard_path